svirmani99/Leaning-GitHub/README.md

 * It gives an opportunity to contribute in any projects worldwide.
 * We can interact with GitHub using a command-line interface tool called Git.

-## Different Stages of git project
+## Different Stages of a git project
 1. Modified
 2. Staged
 3. Commit